mkazhdan/TextureSignalProcessing/README.md

 <details>
 <summary>
 <font size="+1"><b>Geodesics</b></font>:
-An interactive tool for visualizatin single-source geodesics using the <A HREF="https://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/">heat method</A>.<BR>
+An interactive tool for visualization of single-source geodesics using the <A HREF="https://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/">heat method</A>.<BR>
 In the interactive viewer the source can be set by holding the [SHIFT] key down and clicking/dragging with either mouse button.
 </summary>
 <dt><b>--in</b> &lt;<i>input mesh name</i>&gt;</dt>